 This includes the ability to manage your time, being culturally aware, being a team player and being flexible and adaptable in your work.

-So when you successfully complete UniPrep at ECU and go on to graduate with a Bachelor's degree, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!
+So when you successfully complete UniPrep at ECU and go on to graduate with a Bachelor's degree, you can expect to be better prepared than most to enter the world of work!